RutujChordiya/wisecow/README.md

 The repository provides a complete solution for containerizing, deploying, and managing the Wisecow application on Kubernetes.

 # Key concepts
-****Containerization****
+## Containerization
 It includes a Dockerfile to create a Docker image of the Wisecow application, making it portable and easy to deploy across different environments.

+## Kubernetes Deployment
-**Kubernetes Deployment:** It contains Kubernetes manifest files to deploy the Dockerized Wisecow application in a Kubernetes cluster, ensuring scalability and manageability.
+It contains Kubernetes manifest files to deploy the Dockerized Wisecow application in a Kubernetes cluster, ensuring scalability and manageability.
 The application is also exposed as a Kubernetes service for access.

+## CI/CD Pipeline
-**CI/CD Pipeline:** The repository integrates a GitHub Actions workflow that automates the build and push of the Docker image to a container registry.
+The repository integrates a GitHub Actions workflow that automates the build and push of the Docker image to a container registry.
 It also automates the deployment of the updated application to the Kubernetes environment, streamlining the development and deployment process.

 # Artifacts
 - **Wisecow Application Source Code**: `wisecow.sh`